 DIY Mushroom Kit Supply List:

 - 4 cups of Purina Yesterday’s News recycled newspaper pellets, unscented, no artificial fragrances, softer texture (violet color on package) (one big bag of this product will make 20-22 mushroom kits)

 - 4 cups dechlorinated tap or well water (use warm water or water that has sat out overnight uncovered so chlorine could dissipate)

 - 1 cup oyster mushroom grain spawn (or sawdust spawn) from a reputable supplier.
-5 lb. bags of just the spawn are $20 from Fungi Perfecti in Olympia, WA, which also offers a “mushroom patch kit” consisting of spawn and an extensive instruction booklet.
-NW Mycological Consultants sell 7 lbs. of grain spawn for $20, which will make 22-24 kits.
+5 lb. bags of just the spawn are $20 from Far West Fungi, CA. NW Mycological Consultants sell 7 lbs. of grain spawn for $20, which will make 22-24 kits.
 Alternatively, you can break up a kit that you previously made with this recipe that has finished producing mushrooms.
-Here is a list of other potential suppliers of spawn.
+Here are two lists of other potential suppliers of spawn.

 - a large, clean plastic bin for mixing